Options Probability Calculator

 Using Probability for Strike Selection

-- Aggressive approach: Sell closer to the money (0.35–0.45 delta).
-Higher premiums, but assignment probability rises sharply.
-Only appropriate if you genuinely want to own the shares.
+- Aggressive (0.35-0.45 delta): Bigger premiums, but assignment probability jumps sharply.
+Only do this if you genuinely want to own the shares at that price.

-The expected move range can serve as a sanity check: if your strike is inside the 1 SD range, you are taking on more risk than the “normal” implied range of movement.
-If it is outside the 2 SD range, the premium may be too small to justify the trade.
+Use the expected move as your guardrail.
+Strike inside the 1 SD range?
+You're taking more risk than the implied range suggests.
+Strike outside the 2 SD range?
+The premium's probably too small to bother with.

 Key Formulas